 Both are equally good but if you’re a beginner, I would recommend Shopify because of the many unique and interesting features it offers that the competition doesn’t.

-The customizations Shopify offers is unlike any other company.
-It’s user interface is smooth and it gets the job done really well.
+The customizations Shopify offers are unlike any other company.
+Its user interface is smooth and it gets the job done really well.

 If you want to check it out, here you go – Get Started With Shopify!
 (Discounts Included)